concrete-eth/concrete-geth/README.md

 - Write app-specific code in any language that compiles to WASM.

-- Add supercharged, stateful precompiles to the EVM using common structures like maps, arrays, and sets.
+- Add supercharged, stateful precompiles to the EVM using common structures like maps, arrays, and structs.

-- Define precompile interfaces in Solidity and have all the ABI encoding handled for you.

 - Extend the structure of storage beyond the MPT (Merkle Patricia Tree) to reap huge performance gains (see [below](#quadrosol)).